MaureenOlum/MaureenOlum/README.md

-- 👋 Hi, I’m @MaureenOlum
+ # **Hey there 👋**

-- 👀 I’m interested in Data Analytics
+👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning R and Python.
+🌱 I’m currently learning R and Python.

 <!---
 MaureenOlum/MaureenOlum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.